Brokerage Account Takeover Fraud Lawyer

 How long do I have to file a claim for account takeover fraud?

-The Securities Investor Protection Corporation (SIPC) protects investors when a brokerage firm fails financially, but it does not cover losses from fraud or theft, including account takeover.
+SIPC protects investors when a brokerage firm fails financially, but it does not cover losses from fraud or theft, including account takeover.
 This is why pursuing claims directly against the broker-dealer for negligence or security failures is often the most effective path to recovery for account takeover victims.

 What evidence do I need for an account takeover claim?